-Life can get tough sometimes, and you get overwhelmed.
+The question of how many incense sticks to burn for good luck is a complex one, and there is no simple answer.
+Sometimes life can get tough, and you get overwhelmed.
 When you are overwhelmed, you become discouraged, depressed, and ready to give up.
 This creates negative energy within and around you.
 Nothing seems to be going right for you, and you blame it on bad luck.

 There is no good or bad luck.
 Luck is a game of chance, which means you can control it.
 It is negative energy disrupting your balance.
 Negative energy affects you, and you can push it out by bringing in positive energy.

 You can turn this around.
 Light 3 (three) incense sticks in one bunch to attract positive energy to change your luck.